Languages

 Jest is a framework developed by Meta Platforms (ex-Facebook).

-Both are popular, well-supported and continuously developing tools used by a wide range of applications that require browser automation.
 The choice of these tools and technologies future-proofed the project and meant there was a deep pool of specialists from which to hire new team members while allowing for a high level of customisation.

 We had several problems with end-to-end test frameworks while setting up E2E automation due to: